 If you are interested please send Ben a CV and arrange for two people to send Ben a recommendation (ideally by phone or email).
 Enquiries are particularly welcome from those with a background in supramolecular chemistry and/or synthetic organic chemistry, but anybody with a compelling case for joining the group is welcome to get in touch.

-The group currently has no fully funded positions available for start in 2020.
-However, please check back here regularly as further funding may become available for September/October 2020 start later during the year.
+The group currently has no fully funded positions available for start in 2022.
+However, please check back here regularly as further funding may become available for a 2022 start later during this academic year.